Prior to Applying

 Most of our programs require an admissions interview.
 If applicable to the program you have applied to, and if you were selected for an interview, an email will be sent prompting you to schedule an interview date via an online portal.

-Though the interview day looks different depending on the program, each of our applicants will have an opportunity to meet with faculty and explore the campus.
-Often times, applicants also have the opportunity to interact with current students while on campus.
+Though the interview day looks different depending on the program, each of our applicants will have an opportunity to meet with faculty.

 Following the interview, applications are sent to admissions committee for final review.
 The admissions committees are comprised of faculty and SUNY Upstate Medical University Administrators.
 The admissions committees are looking for well-rounded students with strong academic records and test scores, personal statements, extracurricular activities, good clinical, volunteer, and shadowing experiences, along with other attributes that define a strong candidate.
 As part of a holistic review process, all aspects of an application, as well as interview interactions, are taken into consideration in the admissions decision.